The Performing Arts

 Always wanted to learn to play the guitar?
 Now is your chance!
-In the Beginning class, you’ll will learn chords and strumming techniques.
-The Intermediate class is meant as a continuation, where you’ll learn new chords, new strums, and more fingerpicking to familiar songs.
+In the Beginner class, you’ll learn chords and strumming techniques.
+In the Advanced class, we’ll learn combination strums, fingerpicking, and more chords, with possible note reading in first position and barre chords if there is time.
 Students must bring their own guitar to class.

 Piano is Fun

-Add the joy of music to your life!
+Add the joy of music to your life.
 The Beginning class is designed for those who have never played piano before.
-You will learn to read music in a friendly supportive atmosphere.
-In the Intermediate class, join us as we explore new rhythms, keys and songs with fellow students.
+You’ll learn to read music in a friendly supportive atmosphere.
+In the Advanced class, we learn new keys, transposition, new rhythms and expand our reading repertoire; you’ll receive personal as well as class help.
 Please bring your own keyboard with batteries in it.

 Piano for Adults